Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

 }
 ```

-So we are giving the user some feedback if the is trying to scam us, the tug! 👀
+So we are giving the user feedback if they are trying to scam us, the tug! 👀

 ```js
 difference = difference / 1000;